qianli-ai/KnowledgeDrivenLLM/README.md

 # Decoding High-Order Clinical Correlations: A Knowledge-Driven Large Language Model (LLM) Framework for Specialized Medical Decision-Making
 The source code and materials of Decoding High-Order Clinical Correlations: A Knowledge-Driven Large Language Model (LLM) Framework for Specialized Medical Decision-Making

+The source knowledge files are provided in [Google Drive](https://github.com/senli2018/Agentographer)